rapid7/ruby_smb/README.md

 2.3.3 :009 >
 ```

-you can also pass field/value pairs into the packet constructor as arguments, prefilling out certain fields
+You can also pass field/value pairs into the packet constructor as arguments, prefilling out certain fields
 if you wish.

 Example: